Presidency of Hafez al-Assad: Society

 Assad became increasingly reliant on the further cultivation of his close constituencies as a support base and a new political community consisting of large sections of peasants and workers, salaried middle-class and public employees—both Sunnis and non-Sunnis.
-These groups, mostly organized in the Ba'ath Party, mass syndicates, and trade unions, like most Alawites and Christians, greatly benefited from Assad's policies, and either depended on him or were ideologically identified with his government.
+These groups, mostly organized in the Ba'ath Party, mass syndicates, and trade unions, like most Alawites, and Christians, greatly benefited from Assad's policies, and either depended on him or were ideologically identified with his government.
 Many young Syrians also had a strong allegiance to Assad, since they had been educated or indoctrinated in the notions of the Ba'ath Party as formulated by Assad.
 These sections of the population rendered legitimacy to Assad's government and were periodically mobilised by Assad to actively support his policies and curb his domestic enemies.
 Assad's main support base remained the Alawite community, the combat units of the Syrian Armed Forces and the wide network of security and intelligence organizations.
+The Jews were also treated well by Assad.

 Members of the Alawite community and non-Alawites loyal to Assad virtually controlled the security, intelligence and military apparatuses.
 They manned or commanded about a dozen security and intelligence networks and most armoured divisions, commandos and other combat units of the Syrian Armed Forces.
 Assad had turned some of his intelligence networks into apparatuses for terrorism against targets in the Middle East and in Europe.